-Apple's March 8 event: How to Watch and What to Expect
+Apple's March 8 Event: How to Watch and What to Expect

 We may see some other brand-new devices from Apple, if not this year then some time in the future.
 This includes a possible Apple competitor to the Amazon Echo Show that would fuse an entry-level iPad with a speaker, a soundbar equipped with built-in Apple TV similar to Roku's soundbar, an Apple augmented or virtual reality headset, Apple Glasses and an Apple Car.

-If you're looking for more about the latest Apple-related rumors, check out CNET's roundups for the iPhone 14, iPhone SE 3, Apple Watch 8, Mac Pro, MacBook Pro, iMac and upcoming iPads.
+If you're looking for more about the latest Apple-related rumors, check out CNET's roundups of rumors about the iPhone 14, iPhone SE 3, Apple Watch 8, Mac Pro, MacBook Pro, iMac and upcoming iPads.
 Plus, will we get a foldable iPhone?